erichs/localscribe/README.md

 ## Usage

-To use this script, you will need to add your YouTube / Spotify URL to the summarizer.py file.
+Copy `.env.example` to `.env`, and fill out the variables there.

 Then, you can run the script by running the following command in your terminal:

-`python summarizer.py`
+`python localscribe.py`

-The script will download the audio for your podcast source, convert the speech to text via OpenAI's Whisper API, summarize the text via OpenAI's GPT3 API, and chunk everything to fit within the limits of Whisper and GPT3 APIs.
-The script will also display the costs for both Whisper and GPT3 API usage.

-## Optional Usage

-For YouTube sources, you can skip the Whisper API for transcription and use the YouTube video's subtitles if they're available.
-To do this, you will need to modify the code in the summarizer.py file.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Credits

+This is a fork and modification of [kyon-eth/podcast-summarizer](https://github.com/kyon-eth/podcast-summarizer).